thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

 The `apt`-metric is presented as a Home Assistant [Update-entity](https://www.home-assistant.io/integrations/update.mqtt/).
-For its "entity-picture" to show, copy [`🖼️ /www/debian.png`](/www/debian.png) into your Home Assistant's local webroot.
+For its "entity-picture" to show, copy the images from
+[`📂 /www/sysmon-mqtt`](/www/sysmon-mqtt) into your Home Assistant's local webroot.

 To unregister (a set of) metrics from Home Assistant, simply remove their topics/messages from the `homeassistant/sensors/sysmon` tree with (for example)